evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Performance

 The SKODA Enyaq iV80 has a maximum power of 150KW (204hp).
 The total torque is 310nm.
 The 0-100km/h sprint (0-62mph) takes 8,6 seconds.
-The top speed is 160 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 160 km/h.

 ## Battery, range, and charging